YaolingYang/SparsePainter/README.md

 When the above requirements are met, you can compile with:

 ``
-g++ SparsePainter.cpp -o SparsePainter.exe -lz -fopenmp -lpthread -larmadillo -std=c++0x -g -O3
+g++ SparsePainterPBWT.cpp -o SparsePainter.exe -lz -fopenmp -lpthread -larmadillo -std=c++0x -g -O3
 ``

 To run **SparsePainter**, enter the following command: